 Evidence Standard: Do we have proper clinical validation, or just promising pilot data?

 Healthcare is built on evidence, not hype.
 Early-stage AI companies often showcase impressive proof-of-concept results but lack rigorous clinical trials.
-Investors and healthcare buyers won’t take AI seriously without solid validation.
+Investors and healthcare buyers won't take AI seriously without solid validation.
+This is especially true for healthcare startups looking to make a mark in the Indian HealthTech ecosystem.

 What to focus on: